What is it like to sleep under the stars in Quebec, Canada in a yurt? I’ll tell you all about it because I got to do just that!

 - Visit the spa next door or this one in Chicoutimi

 - Eat poutine at St. David’s snack bar

-- Visit Parc Aventures Cap Jaseux for zipline, via ferrata, ropes course, or kayaking
+- Visit Parc Adventures Cap Jaseux for zipline, via Ferrata, ropes course, or kayaking

 Families, couples, even singles looking for a quiet place in the mountains.
 These yurts can accommodate up to four people each and they are very private.
 Ideal for adventure honeymoons, weekend getaways, retreats, and more.

 How to Book

 Visit ImagoVillage.com.
 Prices per yurt start at $150 CAD (Canadian dollars) per night, so depending on the exchange rate, much less in USD.

 Travel elsewhere in Canada: